Three.JS Tutorial - Create 3D Environments with HTML and Javascript

 Now you're all set to create your new project repository!

-Once you have made your project directory, open the command line at your empty directory and enter this command:
+Once you have made your project-container directory, open the command line at your empty directory and enter this command:

 npm init vite